Zero0Q/TraktVision/README.md

 5. When Stremio requests content, it sends this URL to the addon server
 6. The addon server processes the request:
    - Decodes the user data from the URL
-   - Fetches current metadata from Cinemeta
+   - Fetches current metadata from TMDB
    - Calculates the user's progress for the requested content
    - Modifies the poster to include a progress bar
    - Sends the modified poster back to Stremio